-This feature is useful when you change the URL address of any of your posts or you want to delete one.
-In such case, you can set a 301 redirect from the old URL to the new one.
+This feature is useful when you change the URL address of any of your posts, or you want to delete one.
+In such a case, you can set a 301 redirect from the old URL to the new one.

 Multiple Focus Keywords In Action

 In this section, I will quickly show you how multiple focus keywords work in practice.

 The screenshot above shows that I have 5 focus keyphrases set for this article.

 According to the plugin, the content is well optimized for two keyphrases, and it requires some improvements for the other three.

 You can also see an internal linking recommendations box in the bottom right corner of the screen.